Last updated on March 27, 2018

 User Content.
 The Service may allow you to post or submit comments or other information, such as in response to our blog content (www.wordfence.com/blog) (“User Content”).
 We may use User Content to improve the Service and we may save User Content or other content you post indefinitely.

 Site Cleaning Service.
 If you purchase our site cleaning service we may download portions of your site to secure servers in order to analyze and clean the site.
-As part of the site cleaning service we also require server credentials to log into your site.
+As part of the site cleaning service we also require: access to your database, access to your site control panel, and server credentials to log into your site.
 The server credentials are transmitted via an encrypted page and stored using PGP encryption.
 We may also retain a backup of portions of your site for a limited amount of time after the cleaning for quality assurance purposes.

 Automatically Collected Information.
 Similar to other websites, we may collect some information automatically from you and store it in log files.
 This collection may include, but is not limited to: your domain name and host for Internet access, the Internet address of the site from which you came, the date and time of your access, your computer’s IP address and information about its operating system, browser, and host, the date and time you access the Service and the pages you visit.
 We collect this non-identifying information in order to help diagnose problems and to administer the Service.
 We also use it to help identify you and to gather broad demographic information.
 We may automatically collect information using various mechanisms, including but not limited to cookies and pixels.